zaccmarc/zaccmarc/README.md

 **The BIO for Isaac Marcolino** :

-- 🌱 currently studying software engineering, mobile developmente, java, python and AI
+- 🌱 currently studying software engineering, mobile development, java, python and AI
 - ⚡ Fun fact: I like drawing and watching anime

 ##